The 7 best Backpacks with back support, rated by a Physical Therapist

 Whether you’re using them as a gym bag, a carry on, or a hiking accessory, backpacks are the universal carry-all.
-But as useful (and adorable) as they may be, schlepping 10+ pounds of stuff on your back has the potential to put undue stress on your spine.
+But as useful (and stylish) as they may be, wearing 10+ pounds of stuff on your back has the potential to put undue stress on your spine.

-“The key to a healthy backpack is to pack it light and wear it right.”
-The American Chiropractic Association (ACA) says that a child’s backpack should weigh no more than 5 to 10 percent of their body weight, and this rule continues to apply as you get older.
+As far as how much you should carry in it, the American Chiropractic Association (ACA) says that a child’s backpack should weigh no more than 5 to 10 percent of their body weight, and this rule continues to apply as you get older.

 This large, duffel-style backpack is one of Renda’s favorites because it features two padded shoulder straps and a hip strap for optimal support.
 It’s also equipped with a laptop sleeve, waterproof fabric, and a detachable daypack for when you only need to leave home with your essentials.

 Shop now: Osprey Farpoint 55 Travel Backpack, $220

 For a very lightweight option that still has supportive chest and hip straps, Dr. Griffiths recommends re-investing in your middle school go-to. from Jansport.
 The brand is known for its durable fabric and zips, and the padded straps mean your shoulders won’t have to suffer.

 With over 4,500 five-star reviews on Amazon, this minimalist pack is perfect for all of your everyday activities.
 Don’t let the sleek, slim design fool you: It features an anti-theft laptop compartment, an external USB port with a cable for convenient charging, and sponge-padded shoulder straps for extra back support and comfort.

 Best for hiking: Kelty Redwing 50 Backpack, $164.95